obrassard/shc-extractor/readme.md

 GET {host}/card?shc={shc-raw-content}
 ```

-You can try it with the sample QR code (or your own) on the live demo page : https://shc.obrassard.ca/card *(no data is collected or stored by this server)*.
+You can try it with the sample QR code (or your own) on the live demo page : https://shc.obrassard.ca *(no data is collected or stored by this server)*.
+On the main page, you'll be prompted to scan a QR code to decode.

-:bulb: **Tip** : If you have an iOS device, you can use this shortcut to scan the QR code and quickly open the Web UI : https://www.icloud.com/shortcuts/435d6706c43e45e4a9b78e700bdfcdf8
+:bulb: **Tip** : If you have an iOS device, you can also use this shortcut to scan the QR code and quickly open the Web UI : https://www.icloud.com/shortcuts/435d6706c43e45e4a9b78e700bdfcdf8

 If you prefer you may use it locally using the following commands :